jamesremuscat/avx/README.md

 script.
 They don't have to be different machines.
 The GUI should automatically discover the controller via the Pyro nameserver, no need to manually configure IP addresses and whatnot.

+The controller machine can also use the `contrib/AldatesXController` init script to run the controller as a daemon.